ra3k0/the-lab/README.md

 https://www.debian.org/

-## Instructions for docker and relay setup:
-### Make sure you are running this tutorial as 'root' !
+## Make sure you are running this tutorial as 'root' !
 ```
 sudo su
 ```

+## Instructions for docker and relay setup:
 ## Install Docker using the apt repository.
 #### Set up Docker's apt repository.
 ```